georgesmith46/bcbp/README.md

 ### .encode(`object`)

-Converts an object to a BCBP string
+Converts an object to a BCBP string.
+Any of the following parameters can be skipped (except legs).

 #### Object